Stealthy20/grocery-shopping-list/README.md

 ## **The Scope Plane**

-To be sure that my project where launched with a ready to use site i opted to divide my project into three phases.
+To be sure that my project was launched with a ready-to-use site I opted to divide the project into three phases.

 **Phase 1**
 - A project that would be good enough to use.
-    - Home Page with an introduction .
+    - Home Page with an introduction.
     - Navbar allowing the user to navigate to different pages.
     - Shopping list view to see the items.
     - Page to add and edit items.
     - The ability to delete items and list.
-    - Sign up and log in function
+    - Sign up and login function

 **Phase 2**
 - Building upon the Phase 1 project with additional features.
-    - User specific categories
+    - User-specific categories
-    - Modals to ensure the user are sure to delete items
+    - Modals to ensure the user is sure to delete items
     - Keep picked items under a new header to separate the items

 **Phase 3**